rhinstaller/teres/docs/index.rst

    :maxdepth: 2

 Teres is a library for reporting results from tests written in python.
-So far it provides two handler classes `LoggingHandler` and `ThinBkrHandler` for reporting to *stdout* and to Beaker_ lab controller.
+So far it provides two handler classes :py:class:`teres.handlers.LoggingHandler` and :py:class:`teres.bkr_handlers.ThinBkrHandler` for reporting to *stdout* and to beaker_ lab controller.

 The API